UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 ### Installing Dart

-This project requires using Dart version **2.13**, not the latest version.
+This project requires using Dart version **2.19.6**, not the latest version, which is 3.x.
 Click on a dropdown below for installation instructions for your operating system.

 <!--TODO: Find a way to use code blocks with syntax highlighting inside <details>-->

 <details><summary><strong>Windows</strong></summary>
 First, install <a href="https://chocolatey.org/install">Chocolatey</a> if you haven't already.
 If <code>choco help</code> shows a help menu for using Chocolatey, then you've set it up correctly.

-Then, install Dart 2.13.4:
+Then, install Dart 2.19.6:

 <pre>
-choco install dart-sdk --version 2.13.4
+choco install dart-sdk --version 2.19.6
 </pre>

 To stop Chocolatey from automatically updating Dart to the latest version, pin it:

 <pre>
-choco pin --name="'dart-sdk'" --version="'2.13.4'"
+choco pin --name="'dart-sdk'" --version="'2.19.6'"
 </pre>

 </details>